JFischer84/monorepo-playground/README.md

 This is my Playground to test a monorepo structure with NX.

 ## Projects
 - Mycv: A CV page for developers using Nextjs and Zustand.
+  You can find the deployed app here: https://jonascv.vercel.app/ (Work in Progress)

-(Work in Progress) (that's all for now, more to come)
+(that's all for now, more to come)